Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

 Connect your audio signal into the [band input](#inputs-band), and the [Song output](#outputs-song) into your speaker input.

-Engage the [Change](#controls-change) parameter to start sending love to your audio signal.
+Engage the [Change](#controls-change) parameter to start sending love to your creation audio.
 You are now a band member playing in the song - so feel free to sing, strum a lute, or bang some rocks together.

-When you are done, return the [Change](#controls-change) parameter to the default position so to send all the love to the Song.
+When you are done, return the [Change](#controls-change) parameter to the default position so to send all the love to the song.
 You are no longer a band member.

 The band member you just were was added to the song, and you will hear the audio looping.